-In connection with this offering, our board of directors adopted, and we anticipate our stockholders will approve, the 2022 Plan.
+In connection with this offering, our board of directors adopted, and our stockholders approved, the 2022 Plan.
 The material terms of the 2022 Plan are as follows:

 Purpose.
 The purpose of the 2022 Plan is to permit the grant of awards to our directors, officers and other employees and certain consultants, and to provide to such persons incentives and rewards for service and/or performance.